eweren/FS25-farm-station-25/README.md

 <a href="https://ko-fi.com/eweren"><img src="images/support_me.png" height="34" ></a>

 # Farming Simulator 2025 sync kit

 This is a sync application that can be used as a replacement for a dedicated server when you want to play Farming Simulator 2025 with your friends.
 It is a simple application that allows you to sync the game state between multiple players.

+## Languages

+This application is available in the following languages:
+"de", "cs", "en", "es", "fr", "nl", "ru", "uk", "it", "pl"

+Most of them are translated by google translate.
+If you find any mistakes or want to contribute to the languages, contact me and I will invite you to contribute to the related tolgee project as a translator.

+## Setup

 To set it up, you have to follow these steps: